Akil Baddoo Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective nine K/9, which ranks 14th in the league.
+- The Orioles pitching staff is 12th in the league with a collective 9.1 strikeouts per nine innings.

-- The Orioles have the 16th-ranked team ERA across all league pitching staffs (4.20).
+- The Orioles have a 4.19 team ERA that ranks 15th among all league pitching staffs.

-- The Orioles rank 15th in baseball in home runs given up (27 total, 1.1 per game).
+- Orioles pitchers combine to allow 27 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- Gibson makes the start for the Orioles, his sixth of the season.
-He is 4-0 with a 3.60 ERA and 24 strikeouts in 30 2/3 innings pitched.
+- Rodriguez (0-0 with a 5.12 ERA and 25 strikeouts in 19 1/3 innings pitched) makes the start for the Orioles, his fifth of the season.

-- The righty last appeared in relief on Sunday, when he tossed 2/3 innings against the Detroit Tigers while giving up hits.
+- The righty last appeared in relief on Wednesday, when he threw 2/3 innings against the Boston Red Sox while giving up hits.

+- In four games this season, the 23-year-old has a 5.12 ERA and 11.6 strikeouts per nine innings, while giving up a batting average of .273 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.